VakhoKontridze/VCore/README.md

 - ***XCode Templates***.
 Templates that can be used for accelerating workflow.
 Currently, templates cover scenes and gateways.
 For additional info, refer to documentation folder.

-- Objects and methods that cannot be included in the package as they require additional customization or access to `AppDelegate`/`SceneDelegate`.

 Project includes folder `Documentation`, which contains:

 - Swift style guide